samalamanam/React-Firebase-connection/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Frontend Testing

+This project uses Jest and React Testing Library for unit/component tests.

+### How to Run Tests

+1. Install dependencies (if not already): npm install

+2. Run all tests:
+   npm test

+Test files are located alongside components, e.g. `src/Components/Admin/AdminPage.test.jsx`.